What you need to know about Ashwagandha…

 The Memorial Sloan Kettering Cancer Center’s clinical summary of Ashwagandha shows that in vitro studies suggest that it is inherently anti-inflammatory.
 Therefore, it may be useful in treating osteoarthritis and a number of other illnesses and diseases such as elevated blood sugar and insulin levels, metabolic syndrome and type 2 diabetes.
 It also shows promise for those needing immune system support, enhanced sexual performance, male infertility, anxiety reduction, support for mental illness and cognitive function in patients with bipolar disorder.

-When combined with our Certified Organic Grass-Fed Ghee, the healing properties of Ashwaganda enhance as ghee makes the herb more bioavailable.
+The healing properties of Ashwaganda are enhance when taken with ghee which makes the herb more bioavailable.
 This means you get a more concentrated dosage of Ashwagandha when you take it with ghee.
 As you can see, the Ashwagandha herb supports and enhances health and well-being on many levels.
 However, as with all medicinal herbs, we recommend you consult a qualified health care practitioner if you are pregnant, nursing, taking any medications or have a medical condition, or if you experience an allergic reaction.